 10 Tips for Creating an Effective Candle Display in your Retail Space

 Candles are a hot commodity, and not just literally.
-Raking in an impressive $3.14 billion in annual retail sales, home fragrance products are a proven top seller for big box stores and independently owned boutiques alike.
-And thanks to post-pandemic shopping patterns, the candle craze doesn’t show signs of burning out any time soon (sales saw a 13% boost in 2020).
+Raking in an impressive $4.14 billion in annual retail sales, home fragrance products are a proven top seller for big box stores and independently owned boutiques alike.
+And thanks to post-pandemic shopping patterns, the candle craze doesn’t show signs of burning out any time soon (demand is expected to grow by 5.26% over the next 5 years).

 To help Ella B. Candles retailers harness the full selling potential of scented products, we’re sharing our top 10 visual merchandising tips for creating an effective candle display in your brick-and-mortar retail space: